Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Introduction

 where $a$ is the $H$-bound of $V$.
 Hence, by Borel functional calculus, we may apply a bounded measurable function $f:\R\to\C$ to obtain a mapping

-If $f$ is nice enough, we may ask ourselves the following questions: \begin{enumerate} \item[Q1.]
-Is $t\mapsto f(H+tV)$ differentiable ($n$ times)? \item[Q2.]
-Can we Taylor-expand $f(H+tV)$ in orders of $t$ (with a norm-converging expansion)? \item[Q3.]
-Do all higher-order spectral shift functions (cf. the subsection below) exist? \end{enumerate} {For reasons of summability, more assumptions on $H$ and $V$ are needed to affirmatively answer Q3.
-A satisfactory answer is given in the next subsection of this introduction.
-First, we shall affirmatively answer Q1 and Q2 without extra assumptions on $H$ and $V$, and with reasonable conditions on $f$ that are relatively easy to verify.
+For suitable classes of $f$, the following questions may arise: \begin{enumerate} \item[Q1.]
+Is $t\mapsto f(H+tV)$ $n$-times differentiable? \item[Q2.]
+Does the Taylor-expansion of $f(H+tV)$ in orders of $t$ converge in norm? \item[Q3.]
+Do all higher-order spectral shift functions exist? \end{enumerate} {For reasons of summability, more assumptions on $H$ and $V$ are needed to affirmatively answer Q3, as detailed in the next subsection.
+It turns out that Q1 and Q2 have an affirmative answer without extra assumptions on $H$ and $V$, and with conditions on $f$ that are relatively easy to verify.

+Pioneering results concerning the differentiability of the operator function \eqref{eq:intro:operator function} were obtained in~\cite{DaletskiiKrein1956} by use of the {\it double operator integral}.
+The $n$-th order derivative of the operator function~\eqref{eq:intro:operator function}, for bounded perturbations $V$, is naturally expressed in terms of a {\it multiple operator integral} (a concept originating in \cite{BS1,DaletskiiKrein1956,Pavlov1971,SolomyakStenkin1971,Stenkin1977}), which generalizes the notion of a double operator integral to more than two variables (see, e.g.,~\cite{ACDS,CoLemSu21,HMvN,Peller,PSS,PoSkSu14,PoSkSu16,Sk17Adv}).
+A series of works has since addressed the differentiability of such operator functions under various conditions on $f$, $H$, and $V$ -- see~\cite[Paragraph~5.3]{ST19}, and references therein.

 When differentiating in the direction of an unbounded operator $V$, the operator-norm Frechet derivative of \eqref{eq:intro:operator function} is useless because it contains $\|V\|=\infty$ in the denominator.
-Instead, the Gateaux derivative is the right derivative to consider.
-Indeed, our first result is the following. \begin{thm}(Operator differentiation) Let $H$ be self-adjoint in a separable Hilbert space $\H$, and let $V$ be symmetric and relatively $H$-bounded with $H$-bound $a\in[0,\infty)$.
+One is thus led to the Gateaux derivative, for which the following holds. \begin{thm} Let $H$ be self-adjoint in a separable Hilbert space $\H$, and let $V$ be symmetric and relatively $H$-bounded with $H$-bound $a\in[0,\infty)$.
 If $n\in\N$ and $f\in C^{n+1}(\R)$ is such that the functions $\frac{d^{p}}{dx^{p}}(f(x)(x-i)^{p})$ are Fourier transforms of finite complex measures for all $p=0,\ldots,n+1$, then the mapping

-is $n$ times differentiable in operator norm. \end{thm} The above result follows from Theorem \ref{thm:higher derivatives in norm}, which moreover provides alternative conditions to ensure operator differentiability, as well as establishing a useful expression for the ($n$th-order) Gateaux derivative.
-We prove that
+is $n$ times differentiable in operator norm. \end{thm} The above result follows from Theorem \ref{thm:higher derivatives in norm}, which moreover provides alternative conditions to ensure operator differentiability, and establishes that